JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

   CR1 (chicken repeat 1), L2 (Line-2), and Rex transposable elements are considered sister classes to each (dfam).

 <a href="https://dfam.org/family/DF0000358/summary">L2 (LINE2)</a> spread before the mammalian radiation, and copies are only 65-75% similar to the consensus.
-The 5' end is probably incomplete.
-The 3' end is also incomplete, but this terminus is extended by three model variants: L2a_3end, L2b_3end, and L2c_3end.
-Note that, whereas L1 is A- and purine-rich in the coding strand, L2 is C- and pyrimidine-rich.

 {% include figure image_path="assets/images/annotation/repetitive_elements/rex_structure.png"  caption="Source - Figure  3 Carducci et al 2018" %}